 Overview of the Program

 The Dean’s Faculty Development and Research Funds support various scholarly activities of full-time faculty.
 These funds, administered by the Associate Dean for Faculty Affairs Office, are available as Scholarly Development Awards (Small Grants) up to $700 or as Faculty Research Fellowship Awards (Large Grants), up to $3,000.
-Scholarly Development Awards (Small Grants) are administered throughout the year, whereas Faculty Research Fellowship Awards (Large Grants) are made twice per year after a review process.
+Scholarly Development Awards (Small Grants) are administered throughout the year, whereas Faculty Research Fellowship Awards (Large Grants) are awarded once per year, in early spring, after a review process.

 Scholarly Development Awards (Small Grants)

 Faculty Development Awards are designed to provide support to faculty as they pursue activities that will have a positive impact on their growth and development as scholars.
 Thus, these awards will support undertakings that support faculty research and other appropriate scholarly activities.
 Intended to serve all full time faculty, these grants help individual faculty members pursue their professional objectives and opportunities in their disciplines.